D-Robotics/rdk_model_zoo_s/samples/Vision/ResNet/ResNet18/README.md

 ## 3. Deployment & Testing

-After downloading the .hbm file, you can run the `test_resnet18.ipynb` Jupyter notebook on the board to test the model.
-To change the test image, download your dataset, place it in the `data` folder, and update the image path in the notebook.
+After downloading the .hbm file, you can run the `test_resnet18.ipynb` Jupyter notebook or `s100_inference.py` script on the board to test the model.

+To change the test image, download your dataset, place it in the `data` folder, and update the image path in the notebook or script.

 ![](./data/image.png)